-The rating model monitoring framework is operational, in accordance with regulatory requirements, and detailed below in this section 4.5.4 "Risk measurement and internal ratings".
+The rating model monitoring framework is operational, in accordance with regulatory requirements, and detailed in section 4.5.4 "Risk measurement and internal ratings" of the 2022 Universal Registration Document.

-In accordance with the texts published by the EBA as part of the "IRB Repair" programme and following the review missions carried out by the ECB (TRIM - Targeted Review of Internal Models), the Group plans to develop its internal model system credit risk, so as to comply with these new requirements.
+In accordance with the texts published by the EBA as part of the "IRB Repair" program and following the review missions carried out by the ECB (TRIM - Targeted Review of Internal Models), the Group plans to develop its internal model system credit risk, so as to comply with these new requirements.
 A program ("Haussmann") has been launched in this direction within the Group, and deals with aspects such as:

-- the simplification of the architecture of the models, and the improvement of its auditability: either by ex nihilo development of new models based on the New Definition of Default (NDoD), and natively integrating the expectations of the EBA and ECB, or by bringing certain existing models up to standard; - improving the quality of data and its traceability throughout the chain; - the review of the roles and responsibilities of the teams, particularly with regard to the construction and monitoring ("back test") of the system; - the review of certain IT application bricks, and their rationalisation; - the establishment of a more complete normative base, and a more consistent relationship with the supervisor.
+- the simplification of the architecture of the models, and the improvement of its auditability: either by ex nihilo development of new models based on the New Definition of Default (NDoD), and natively integrating the expectations of the EBA and ECB, or by bringing certain existing models up to standard; - improving the quality of data and its traceability throughout the chain; - the review of the roles and responsibilities of the teams, particularly with regard to the construction and monitoring ("backtest") of the system; - the review of certain IT application bricks, and their rationalisation; - the establishment of a more complete normative base, and a more consistent relationship with the supervisor.

-The programme is also based on building the target model strategy on the rollout plan towards the IRB approach.
+The program is also based on building the target model strategy on the roll-out plan towards the IRB approach.